 In simpler terms, Face Mapping runs on the construct and understanding that everything on the outside is a direct reflection of what is going on inside.
 If we consider the connectedness of our organs via meridian channels, and the fact that our bodies have a self-regulating system, it makes sense that what affects one organ affects another.

-Also, considering that our Skin is our largest organ, which make up the canvas of our external body, it only makes sense that if something is wrong with it something might also be wrong with the internal organs too.
+Also, considering that our Skin is our largest organ, which makes up the canvas of our external body, it only makes sense that if something is wrong with it something might also be wrong with the internal organs too.
 Disorders of the Skin like pimples, rashes, or change of skin color/tone can signify an internal issue that needs to be addressed in order to heal the skin and achieve optimal health.

 More specifically, the face is one of the many microcosms in the body which guides us to the internal workings of the body.
 In acupuncture, a practitioner uses meridian lines and points to stimulate Qi flow.
 Similarly, in face mapping, each part of the face has a distinct “Qi point” or relationship to the internal organs.